-We welcome applications from girls and boys from other schools; often accepting more than the PAN for that year (PAN is set at 75 for September 2020), subject to the efficient education of all pupils and class sizes not being exceeded.
+We welcome applications from girls and boys from other schools; often accepting more than the PAN for that year (PAN is set at 75 for September 2021), subject to the efficient education of all pupils and class sizes not being exceeded.
 Consequently, roughly a third of each year group is from candidates new to the school, making the Sixth Form welcoming to all and there being no barriers to making new friends.

 If you wish to apply, our process is managed online through www.kentprospectus.co.uk.
-The deadline for applications to The Judd School is Friday 31st January 2020.
+The deadline for applications to The Judd School is midnight on Sunday 31st January 2021.
 This is to enable us to plan staffing and the timetable for September, based on expected numbers in each subject.
 However, it is important to note that no offers will be made in the Spring.
 In the past, predictions have been sought from existing schools and offers made on that basis.
-Our new admissions policy instead makes offers only on the basis of results on the Friday following GCSE results day.
-Students must, therefore, submit their results to us on Thursday 20th August 2020 so that the oversubscription criteria can be applied.
+Our new admissions policy instead makes offers only on the basis of results on the next working day following GCSE results day.
+Students must, therefore, submit their results to us on GCSE results day in August 2021 so that the oversubscription criteria can be applied.
 Failure to do so will mean that students can only be placed on a waiting list should others reject their place.

-Students are expected to study 4 subjects in Year 12 and are encouraged to continue those 4 into Year 13.
+Students are expected to study 4 subjects in Year 12 and to continue those 4 into Year 13.
 Should a student wish instead to study either 3 or 5 subjects from the start of Year 12, then they will need to submit a supporting statement explaining their reasons when they submit their results in the Summer.
 Elite academics (typical minimum average score of 8.5 at GCSE) may be looking to study 5, elite sportsman or musicians may be looking to study only 3 to give time to their other commitments.